VividCortex/pm/README.md

 ============

 Pull requests (with tests, ideally) are welcome!
-We're especially interested in ways to improve performance or correctness, or to make the code more idiomatic Go.
+We're especially interested in things such as ways to improve performance or correctness, or to make the code more idiomatic Go.

 License